mc-asu/chatkit-app/README.md

 Added the .eslintrc file to the app
 Installed: npm i prettier eslint-config-prettier eslint-plugin-prettier -D

-*removed react-logo
+- removed react-logo
-*removed html default comments
+- removed html default comments

-added .config.js
+- added .config.js

 - has the tokenurl and instanceLocator

 ### MessageList Component

-Added dummy-data to simulate the view.
+- Added dummy-data to simulate the view.

 ### App Component

 - Added lifecycle method: componentDidMount()
-- Passed a props (message:[]) into the messagelist component
+- Passed a props into the messagelist component

-* we created and connected to the chatmanager chatmanager: see docs @cahtkit/pusher
+- we created and connected to the chatmanager chatmanager: see docs @cahtkit/pusher
-* removed the message component, because it gets rendered by the messagelist component
+- removed the message component, because it gets rendered by the messagelist component
-* onNewMessage > onMessage : new syntax
+- onNewMessage > onMessage : new syntax

 ### MessageList Component

 - Added the message component
 - Added TODO

-* removed the dummydata as we are getting our messages from the api
+- removed the dummydata as we are getting our messages from the api
-* removed the rendered divs
+- removed the rendered divs

 ### Message Component

-+Added the rendered divs from messagelist into message +Added TODO
+- Added the rendered divs from messagelist into message
+- Added TODO

-/Changed into a functional component, as it only renders stuff
+- Changed into a functional component, as it only renders stuff

 ### SendMessageForm Component

-+Added an event that handles submit
+- Added an event that handles submit
-+Added an event that handles change(typing)
+- Added an event that handles change(typing)